At CTP we agree upon the following definition of Transcultural Psychiatry:

 "Mental disorders are defined in relation to cultural, social, and familial norms and values.
 Culture provides interpretive frameworks that shape the experience and expression of the symptoms, signs, and behaviours that are the criteria for diagnosis."

 Hence, the encounter between the clinician and the migrant patient becomes of utmost importance.
-A patient-centred approach allows openness to facilitate mutual understanding and trust, making it possible to create a patient-clinician alliance which is necessary for successful treatment.
+A patient-centered approach allows openness to facilitate mutual understanding and trust, making it possible to create a patient-clinician alliance which is necessary for successful treatment.
 This requires a specific framework for understanding cultural differences in the staff working with this patient group.
 This is commonly referred to as cultural competencies.

 The Cultural Formulation Interview (CFI) is an example of a tool developed to identify and cover the cultural issues and context of the patient.
-Read more about the CFI.

 As studies on the CFI and cultural competencies are scarce, we are conducting research aiming to provide new important knowledge about how cultural differences in the clinical encounter are understood and managed, and how they impact the treatment we offer.
-Read more about our research.

 The concepts Transcultural-, Cultural-, and Cross-cultural Psychiatry are equated.